bareboat-necessities/lysmarine_gen/README.md

 BBN Marine OS for CoreMP135 is a lightweight version of BBN Marine OS (https://github.com/bareboat-necessities/lysmarine_gen) designed for CoreMP135 from m5stack.
-Loaded on CoreMP135 it turns CoreMP135 into a low-power consuming boat computer appliance which is able to interface with NMEA 2000 (via CAN ports), NMEA 0183 via RS-485.
+When loaded on CoreMP135 it turns CoreMP135 into a low-power consuming boat computer appliance which is able to interface with NMEA 2000 (via CAN ports), NMEA 0183 via RS-485.

 You can easily connect IMU to make it a heading sensor.